mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 - You need to deliver a rather large script to each user to allow the clients to be able to establish the P2P connection and communicate effectively.
 By the time such a script was sent, your page could have been mostly loaded.
 - Connecting the users to each other isn't instantaneous (or guaranteed to work 100% of the time), and that doesn't account for the time required for peers to advertise which pieces of the content they have or can provide.
 - An attacker could pretend to be another client visiting your site and simply send garbage to legitimate visitors.
 Even if the clients perform checksums on the data and throw out the garbage, an attacker could potentially lay waste to the performance of a site, or bring it down entirely.
+- Users often have slow upload speeds.
+- Users on mobile connections suffer significantly: downloads become fragmented over multiple connections which has a significant penalty, and mobile users that are tasked--perhaps erroneously--with uploading waste significant bandwidth.

 It's unlikely that P2P CDNs are going to become a viable technology for most websites to take advantage of for quite a long time.
 In testing out various P2P CDNs for myself, I discovered that most can't even make their own demos function properly due to a lack of users accessing their website.